risor-io/risor/docs/data-types.md

 ## Map

 Maps associate keys with values and provide fast lookups by key.
-Tamarin maps use underlying Go maps of type `map[string]interface{}`.
-This means Tamarin maps always operate with string keys, which provides equivalence with JSON.
+Risor maps use underlying Go maps of type `map[string]interface{}`.
+This means Risor maps always operate with string keys, which provides equivalence with JSON.

 ```go
 >>> m := {one: 1, two: 2}